th-we/deskflow-wiki/Clang‐Format-Tips-&-Tricks.md

 Use a comment at the end of the line to force a line break

-Some developers may not find this so readable because the string is on the same line as the vars:
+Some developers may struggle to mentally parse function args when they're not deliberately placed:
 ```
   LOG_DEBUG1(
       "say hello version %s %d.%d", protocolName.c_str(), helloBackMajor,